swathiarasu/Testcase_Add/README.md

 # Testcase_Add
-A Template repository for addition of two numbers
+A Template repository to calculate the sum and difference of two numbers